via5/Synergy/README.md

 - [Easings](#easings)

 ## Getting started
+You can add the plugin on a Person or on any atom.
+Synergy doesn't really care where it's added.
+Adding it to a Person will automatically use that Person by default anywhere Synergy needs an atom, that's all.

 After the plugin has been added, the user interface is empty. _Insert step after_ will add a new step.

 [<img src="doc/empty.png" height="300">](doc/empty.png)